sigsum/sigsum/doc/api.md

 - None

 `key_hash` can be used to identify which witness cosigned a tree head.
-A key-hash, rather than the full verification key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.
+A key-hash, rather than the full public key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.

 Note that logs must be configured with relevant public keys for witnesses.